 Some of these comics may be on hiatus or abandoned.
 I don’t remove webcomics from my posts for that reason, though, because some people don’t mind reading a comic without an end, and also, sometimes creators come back to webcomics after extended absences.

 The Fox Sister by Christina and Jayd

 What it’s about: “…our Korean Supernatural thriller/dram-edy story […] it’s really all about Yun Hee hunting down the Kumiho which has taken on the appearance of her sister, Sun Hee.
 Revenge story!”

 Why I love it: It’s so, so gorgeous.
 The art is amazing.
 The story is very emotional but in a quiet way.
 It feels creepy and dangerous, much more than a standard demon-hunting action comic.
 Faith and magic both suffuse the interactions between Yun Hee and the Christian missionary who befriends her (almost against her will.)
 I would pay money for an animated movie of this comic.
 If you’re going to be cranky that there’s no end, though, don’t start reading, because I doubt this will ever be done.

 What it’s about: “Nadia Greene, armed with her baseball bat and dominant will, beats up death and becomes a little bit immortal.
 Sort of.”

 Why I love it: OH MY GOD NADIA IS AMAZING.
+(That’s her beautifulness in the promo images at the top and end of this post.)
 She’s an African-American kid with natural hair and a bat, and Campbell draws her with so much respect and love.
 She takes no bull from anyone, even supernatural beings.